tim-peterson/dogeapi-php/README.md

 DogeAPI PHP
 ===========

-PHP wrapper for [DogeAPI.com](https://www.dogeapi.com/).
+PHP wrapper for [DogeAPI.com](https://www.dogeapi.com/) for use with [Dogecoin](http://dogecoin.com/).
 API key validation on instantiation, simple abstraction layer on top of existing API interfaces, and automatic JSON decoding on response.

 Pull requests accepted and encouraged. :)